 A stroll through the charming town’s cobblestoned streets is also a pleasure.
 There are nice dining options and cafes along the way as well as an extraordinary market where you can find all kinds of goodies and gifts to take home.
 Be sure to try the tarte flambee during your visit!

 During the spring, especially around Easter, Colmar also hosts plenty of spring markets.
 These outdoor events are a great way to sample local wine and cheese and other treats representative of the region’s culinary history.

 5. Lagos, Portugal

-Lagos is one of the most popular destinations in Europe and for good reasons.
+Lagos is one of the most popular destinations in Europe and for good reason.
 It is considered the gateway to the Algarve region in southern Portugal.
-Spring breaks are a wonderful time to visit in order to avoid the huge crowds and scorching temperatures that happen in the summer.
+Spring breaks are a wonderful time to visit in order to avoid the huge crowds and scorching temperatures of summer.